Japan Travel Tips

 Boarding Trains with JR Pass

-Once you've received the actual pass after arrival in Japan (depicted above) JR Pass users go through automated station turnstiles to gain access to track areas, and it also gives them the ability to make seat reservations at ticket machines (see Reservations section below).
+Once you've received the actual pass after arrival in Japan (depicted above) JR Pass users go through automated station turnstiles to gain access to track areas, and it also gives them the ability to make seat reservations either at at ticket machines (see Reservations section below), or online and pick up at automated ticket machines, some time before you board your train.

 Note: If you reserve seats, you'll receive a separate, same sized reserved seat ticket, but don't insert it into the automated turnstile, only your JR Pass, which gets you access to the track area.

 Your JR Pass is all you need.
-Simply insert your JR Pass into the slot at unmanned, automated turnstiles, but don't forget to retrieve it when it pops up on the other side!
+Simply insert your JR Pass into the slot at unmanned, automated turnstiles, but don't forget to retrieve it when it pops up on the other side, since they are not replaceable!

-(the X at left above is showing NOT to also insert your reserved seat ticket into the automated turnstile)
+(the X at left above is showing NOT to also insert your reserved seat ticket into the automated turnstile.
+The only exception to this is when you pay extra to upgrade before riding a Nozomi or Mizuho train-they ask you to stack that reserve seat ticket with your rail pass at ticket gate.)

-Obtaining Shitei Ken (Reserved Seat Tickets) - Two Options:
+Reserving Shitei Ken (Reserved Seat Tickets) - Three Options up to 30 days in Advance:

-Reserved seat tickets may be obtained by requesting for them in conjunction with showing your Pass at any JR station Travel Service Center or reserved seat ticket window, called "Midori-no-madoguchi," or at a travel agency in Japan.
+Option 2: At a Ticket Office (the old fashioned way): This alternative might be preferable for those who are unfamiliar with the rail system and require guidance on certain details, or those who might wish to make several advance reservations at once.
+Show your Pass at any JR station Travel Service Center or reserved seat ticket window, called "Midori-no-madoguchi," or at a travel agency in Japan.
 The green sign at left (with figure in reclining seat) designates a reserved ticket office.
+Due to automation, many smaller stations don't have a manned reservation window, but will have a "video teller" type of assistance service on ticket machines.

-Seat reservations can be made up to one month in advance--best is probably at least two or three days in advance--and may be difficult to obtain for travel during traditionally heavy travel periods.
+Seat reservations may be difficult to obtain for travel during traditionally heavy travel periods.
 (29 December - 5 January, 29 April - 5 May, 13-15 August).
 Most Japanese and many Pass users wait to obtain reserved seats until they arrive at the station, since the frequency of trains in Japan is relatively high.
-Green car seats may be easier to obtain than ordinary reserved seats.
+However, nowadays, more and more seats are reserved well in advance, especially by tourists.

-If you have an extensive itinerary that is pretty well set, you can (1) Review train schedules (see below) and decide which trains you want to ride, (2) Write the relevant information on paper as depicted below, and (3) submit the request sheet with your Pass at the reserved ticket office/window, preferably days in advance.
+Rather than making multiple trips to a ticket office in Japan, if you have an extensive itinerary that is pretty well set, you can (1) Review train schedules (see below) and decide which trains you want to ride, (2) Write the itinerary information on paper as depicted below, and (3) submit the request sheet with your Pass at the reserved ticket office/window.
 The format shown below is similar to the Japanese request sheet and should help facilitate your requests and minimize language barriers.

 Mo